surrsurus/surrsurus.github.io/_posts/2024-03-14-phoenix-typed-forms-pt-2.markdown

 1. Default values - Creating a `new_form/0` will give you an entirely blank, empty form but chances are we can autofill some data for the user depending on the screen.
 We should be able to support a set of `default_values` that will be used to fill in the form if the developer doesn't provide them.

-2. Custom changesets - We're not gonna get very far by just validatng types!
+2. Custom changesets - We're not gonna get very far by just validating types!
 Think about the example form with name and age - should age be negative?
 Probably not!
 We should be able to override the default `changeset/2` with a custom one that can add more complex validation rules.

 3. Runtime constraints - The final issue is a bit complex.
 Let's reconsider our checkout form.
 Let's say we want quantity to both be positive, and less than the remaining stock.
 The problem with this is our macro runs at compile time, so how could we handle constraints that change over time or from user to user?
 We should be able to support a set of optional runtime `constraints` that can be used to validate the form's input against even more complex rules.